 Fieldwork and modeling are major components of education and research in ESM.
 Geography students in this core area participate in course field trips and work directly with faculty members on research projects.
 Currently, research is conducted in the U.S. (California, Kansas, Louisiana, Oregon, Texas), Latin America (Mexico, Peru, Venezuela), China and Eurasia (Georgia).
 These projects span a wide range of topics, including:

-- forest biophysical parameters derived from LiDAR data (Dong)
+- landscape parameters derived from LiDAR data (Dong)

 - geologic and archaeologic records of human evolution (Ferring)